trilinos/Trilinos/cmake/tribits/doc/TribitsUserQuickstartBody.rst

 Dashboard submissions
 ========================

-You can use the extended CTest scripting system in Trilinos to submit package-by-package build, test, coverage, memcheck results to the dashboard.
+You can use the extended CTest scripting system in <Project> to submit package-by-package build, test, coverage, memcheck results to the dashboard.

 First, configure as normal but add the build and test parallel levels with::